-You rinse your mouth with water before the test.
+We may ask you to rinse your mouth with water before the test.
 And you don’t eat or drink anything for 30 minutes before the test.
 This is so the food or drink doesn’t interfere with the results.

 You breathe normally while wearing a facemask for between 10 to 15 minutes.
-When you breathe in with the mask on, you breathe in clean filtered room air.
+When you breathe in with the mask on, you breathe in filtered room air.

 A nurse will be with you while you have the test.
 They check your breathing and make sure that you are comfortable.
 You, or the nurse, can take the mask off at any time if you want to.

 Your breath is collected and stored in 4 small tubes.
 These are then sent to a laboratory to be analysed by the study team.

 The study team also collect information from your medical notes.
 For example, they would like to record what other tests you have and the results of these tests.
 They record who is diagnosed with lung cancer and who isn’t.
 Your personal details are removed from this information, no one can link the results to you.